OrangeC93/Book_Causal_Inference_What_If/Part1/Chapter3_Observational_Studies.md

 We must ensure that there is a probability greater than zero–a positive probability–of being assigned to each of the treatment levels.
 This is the positivity condition.

 ## 3.4 Consistency: First, define the counterfactual outcome
+## 3.5 Consistency: Second, link counterfactuals to the observed data
+## 3.6 The target trial